fmeirinhos/JuliaSeminar/README.md

   - Scoping and Mutation

 #### Intermediate
+  - Linear Algebra (Standard Library)
-  - LinearAlgebra
+  - Higher-order functions
   - Threading
   - Profiling
-  - Performance
+  - Performance tips
   - Git tips (version control)

 #### Advanced
+  - Metaprogramming
-  - Metaprogramming & code representations
+  - Code representations
-  - Automatic diff
+  - Automatic differentiation
   - Basic ML

 ### How to prepare:
 * Install the latest, stable, [Julia release](https://julialang.org/downloads/)

-The contents of this seminar were greatly inspired by the incredible workshops by
+The contents of this seminar were greatly inspired by other incredible workshops by
   - [Carsten Bauer](https://github.com/crstnbr)
   - [George Datseris](https://github.com/Datseris)

-and also by the offical Julia documention and various Discourse, Reddit and stackoverflow discussions.
+as well as the offical Julia documention and various Discourse, Reddit and StackOverflow discussions.